JetBrains/kotlin-web-site/pages/docs/reference/serialization.md

 All Kotlin serialization libraries belong to the `org.jetbrains.kotlinx:` group.
 Their names start from `kotlinx-serialization-` and have suffixes that reflect the serialization format and the target platform: `-js`, `-native`.
 For the JVM and common code of multiplatform projects, there is no suffix.
 Examples:
-* `org.jetbrains.kotlinx:kotlinx-serialization-runtime` provides the JSON serialization on the JVM.
+* `org.jetbrains.kotlinx:kotlinx-serialization-core` provides the JSON serialization on the JVM.
 * `org.jetbrains.kotlinx:kotlinx-cbor-js provides the CBOR` serialization on the JavaScript platform.

 Note that `kotlinx.serialization` libraries use their own versioning that don’t match the Kotlin versions.
 To find out the